-We were incorporated as a Delaware corporation on March 29, 2017 as a wholly owned subsidiary of BioXcel.
+The Company was incorporated as a Delaware corporation on March 29, 2017.
 Our principal executive offices are located at 555 Long Wharf Drive, New Haven, CT 06511 and our telephone number is (475) 238-6837.

 Available Information

 Our website address is www.bioxceltherapeutics.com.
 The contents of, or information accessible through, our website are not part of this Annual Report on Form 10-K. We make our filings with the SEC, including our Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and all amendments to those reports, available free of charge on our website as soon as reasonably practicable after we file such reports with, or furnish such reports to, the SEC.